wp-plugins/easy-facebook-feed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin you can get your facebook posts on your wordpress website.
+With Easy Facebook Feed you can get your facebook posts on your wordpress website in a easy way.

 == Description ==